 A Short History of Startup Haven

-The Really Short Version: Startup Haven started in Seattle in 2006 as a result of bringing founders, execs and investors together to learn to play the game of poker.
-Over the next 13 years (and counting) the group grew.
-It became clear that bringing the these people together to build relationships was special.
-As the group grew, we launched in more cities.
-As the group grew even more, we launched new programs to support them.
-We now have more than 2,300 members, seven city chapters and a growing list of members-only support programs ranging from networking, to recruiting, to fund raising support, to an accelerator program to member perks… and more.
+Startup Haven started in Seattle in 2006.
+I wanted to learn to play poker and started asking other founders, execs and investors to learn along with me.
+Over the next 15 years (and counting) that group grew.
+I learned that bringing the these folks together to build relationships was special.
+The group grew, we launched in more cities.
+The group grew even more, we launched new programs to support them.
+We now have more than 2,300 members, seven city chapters and a host of members-only events and programs.
+Then came the accelerator in 2019 and the venture fund in 2020.
 All of this venture-scale goodness has been made possible by the support of a full cast of founders, investors and sponsors who have generously contribute time and resources.

 Hi, I’m Bob Crimmins.
 The roots of Startup Haven began in 2006… around a poker table.
 In an effort to learn to play the game, I began inviting friends and colleagues to connect monthly to practice and help each other learn.
 If you and I were having a meeting back then (on just about any topic), there is a good chance I would have asked you if you had an interest in learning to play poker.

 As I’d hoped and expected, I learned the basics of the game within a few months.
 Because virtually everyone I spent time with back then was either a startup founder, exec or investor, that’s who began showing up.
 Unexpectedly (and more importantly), I also discovered what looked to me like the most effective relationship building activity I’d ever seen.

 Thus was born Startup Poker 2.o.
 With the blessing of spouses, the game would move from house to house.
 As the invitee list grew, the event out-grew our home-based venues (and the patience of our families) and so the event moved to a semi-permanent home — a large conference room at my own startup’s offices.